 Antibiotics are the mainstay of treatment for Lyme, and I always treat dogs who present with clinical signs of Lyme disease (lameness, fever, enlarged lymph nodes, etc.), but when it comes to symptom-free dogs who test positive for Lyme, it’s just not black and white.
 That’s why your vet may have a discussion with you about further testing.

 There is another blood test that your veterinarian can order to help determine whether your dog needs antibiotic therapy.
 It also can serve as a way to monitor the effectiveness of therapy, because if the results don’t change, your vet may consider another round of antibiotics.
 This test can also come in handy in the long run because the chances that your dog tests positive for Lyme the year after an initial positive test are quite high.
 Your vet will want to know if the test is still positive from the previous year or if your dog has been re-infected.

-In the previous blog, I mentioned that Lyme disease may be responsible for kidney disease in some pets, so your vet may also suggest that you drop off a sample of your dog’s urine to run tests on as well.
+In a previous blog, I mentioned that Lyme disease may be responsible for kidney disease in some pets, so your vet may also suggest that you drop off a sample of your dog’s urine to run tests on as well.